A Gift List For People Who Actually Need Gifts

 You may have friends or family who are seeking work, others who are in "starter" or other low-wage jobs, some who are paying off student loans or consumer debt, who are living on a fixed income, or who are living frugally in order to save toward a goal (a car, a house, their kids' college, etc.).
 You don't want to insult someone or come across like a financial know-it-all, but you don't want to ignore the situation either.

-A recent poll shows that young adults with student debt overwhelmingly prefer money to pay the debt, rather than a typical holiday gift.
+Several polls have shown that young adults with student debt overwhelmingly prefer money to pay the debt, rather than a typical holiday gift.
 That's probably true for anyone under the burden of debt, unemployment, or dependence on Social Security.
 Haven't we all been in situations where just a little help would go a long way toward making life simpler and less stressful?

 Let's spread a little comfort and joy.
 Suggestions are listed by category, but there's plenty of overlap.
 Gifts in one category might be perfect for someone in a different situation.